NREL/vidyut3d/test/verification/BoundaryLayer/README.md

 # Linear advection test

-This case tests linear advection with the 5th order WENO scheme and verifies its accuracy.
+This case solves a coupled diffusion and poisson problem with two species

 ### Build instructions